olikraus/boolean_cube/README.md

 Kluwer Academic Publishers Group,
 ISBN 0-8983-164-9

-Note: This project limits the calculation to boolean logic.
+Note: This project limits the calculation to boolean logic only.
 Multi-valued logic is not part of this project.

 ## Purpose